 - Try out a new set of wheels: If your school allows it, consider a backpack on wheels.
 This helps forgo any weight issues by bearing a backpack that’s too heavy.

 Did you know?
-Next Wednesday, September 19, is National School Backpack Awareness Day, sponsored by the American Occupational Therapy Association.
+October 27 is National School Backpack Awareness Day, sponsored by the American Occupational Therapy Association.
 Visit their site to get more great tips on backpack safety.